Downtown Omaha at night.

 city in E Nebr., on the Missouri River: pop.
 390,000

-- a.
-A Native American people inhabiting northeast Nebraska since the late 17th century.
-The Omaha are closely related to the Ponca in language and history.b.
-A member of this people.
+- A member of a Native American people inhabiting northeast Nebraska since the late 1600s.
+The Omaha are closely related to the Ponca in language and history.

 - The Siouan language of the Omaha.

 A city of eastern Nebraska on the Missouri River and the Iowa border.
 Founded in 1854 with the opening of the Nebraska Territory, it grew as a supply point for westward migration, especially after the coming of the railroad in 1869.
 It was territorial capital from 1855 to 1867.